 What is a Party Wall?

-A party wall is essentially a shared structure at or across the line of junction of adjoining lands belonging to different owners, usually where both sides are built upon, but the Act sets out some more detailed definitions in particular circumstances and it is always best to get professional advice if unsure.
+is essentially a shared structure at or across the line of junction of adjoining lands belonging to different owners, usually where both sides are built upon, but the Act sets out some more detailed definitions in particular circumstances and it is always best to get professional advice if unsure.
 There is a further definition of what is a party fence wall, which is again essentially a shared structure at the line of junction of adjoining lands belonging to different owners but which is not 'enclosed' on either side by being built upon, such as a garden wall.

 A boundary fence is not a wall and is not therefore a party fence wall by definition.
 That is not to stop a Building Owner proposing to build up to a boundary line (beware the fence that does not follow the legal boundary line!), and the Act also includes provisions for this which is known as building at the 'line of junction'.

 A common misconception is that each owner owns their side of such a shared structure and can work on their side of the wall with impunity, but this is not so - except in cases of minor works on one side such as shelf fixing, replastering, etc. The whole of a party wall or a party fence wall by definition under the Act is owned by both sides equally, but not exclusively.
-This means that either owner can perform a whole variety of works on or around the whole of the wall (these 'permitted works' are defined in the Act), but subject to notice on the adjoining owners who are thereby given opportunity to protect their interests.
+This means that either owner can perform a whole variety of works on or around the whole of the wall (these 'permitted works' are defined in the Act), but subject to notice

 The Act also covers one further part of potential building works to a property, namely excavations for foundations and the like in close proximity to adjoining buildings, and where there may be a risk that the foundations of the adjoining property are undermined.
-There exist different provisions depending on the horizontal distance between excavations and an adjoining building, and the depth of those excavations relative to adjoining foundations, and such works are again subject to notice on the adjoining owners who are thereby given opportunity to protect their interests.
+There exist different provisions depending on the horizontal distance between excavations and an adjoining building, and the depth of those excavations relative to adjoining foundations, and such works are again subject to notice

 What is The Party Wall Act?